pimathieu/awsazureconsult/aws-migration-with-optimization/README.md

-# AWS Migration with Optimization.
+# AWS Migration with Optimization
 **Solution:** Customer Profile Management
 ## Introduction
 Welcome to the AWS Migration with Optimization project!
 This documentation serves as a comprehensive guide to the migration process, detailing best practices and strategies for leveraging Amazon Web Services (AWS) to enhance efficiency and performance.